VinayKale1998/FlashCard/README.md

 This app uses a total of Five pages:- **HomePage**, **CreateFlashCard page** ,**MyFlashCards page**, **FlashCard Page** and **Error page**

-## Components Folder

-**Error.js**
-Renders the error element for Formik form errors used in createFlashcard page

-**PreviewImage.js**
-Acts as a wrapper element to render images with img elements

-**ShareModal.js**

-This component uses react portal to open up a modal for sharing the deck link and uses the respective module.css file

 ## Pages Folder